-The Story of Suzanne Aubert by Jessie Munro won the Book of the Year award in the Montana Book of the year Awards in 1997.
+The Story of Suzanne Aubert by Jessie Munro won the Book of the Year award in the Montana Book of the Year awards in 1997.
+In 2014 the Positio was approved unanimously by a committee of six church historians, and a separate committee of theologians and relevant ecclesiastical authorities.
+In 2016 Pope Francis formally declared Suzanne Aubert "Venerable".